 Strategic objectives Strategies Council's role Our partners Council is an effective, responsible and innovative organisation.
 CL.1 Council resources, practices and processes are undertaken in a safe and efficient manner that meets legislative requirements.
-Provide Collaborate Provide Collaborate Community members Community groups CRJO RDA Southern NSW CL.2 Governance provides a sound basis for decision making. & ACT NSW Government CL.3 Council actively participates in regional bodies such as CRJO to identify Collaborate region.
-Australian Government Our community is informed and engaged in decision making.
+Provide Collaborate Community members Community groups CRJO RDA Southern NSW CL.2 Governance provides a sound basis for decision making.
+Provide Collaborate & ACT NSW Government CL.3 Council actively participates in regional bodies such as CRJO to identify innovations and opportunities for our region.
+Collaborate Australian Government Our community is informed and engaged in decision making.
 CL.4 Our community is empowered to access engagement opportunities and provide input into the future direction of the region.
 Provide Collaborate Community members Community groups CL.5 Residents have access to timely, relevant and accurate information about issues that affect them.
 Provide Collaborate